Portiloop/portiloop-software/PortiloopV2.md

 ## Dependencies

-To install all dependencies, clone it and run the installation.sh script.
+To install all dependencies, run the installation.sh script.
 This script takes care of all the installations for you so it may take a while (~25 minutes).

 ## Setting up the Access Point